Require user input using the Prompt block in your playbook

 - Drag and drop the half-circle icon attached to any existing block in the editor.
 Select a Prompt block from the menu that appears.

 - Select a User or Role from the drop-down list to approve the prompt.
 If the task is assigned to a group of users, the first user to approve it kickstarts the playbook run.
+Consider selecting one of these dynamic roles:

 - (Optional) Click + Message Parameter to search for and add the datapath to a message parameter.
 Adding a message parameter creates an input with a paired parameter that displays in the Message box.
 For details on specifying datapaths, see Specify data in your playbook.